 Is the right or left pedal the brake?

 The brake pedal is always the one on the left or in the middle, depending on whether it is a manual or automatic transmission.
 If it’s a manual car, the brake pedal is in the middle, and if it has an automatic transmission, it’s the one to the left.
-But it’s never the one on the far right because this is always an accelerator pedal.
+It is never the one on the far right – that one is always an accelerator pedal.

 Also, some cars will have a smaller pedal on the side of the footwell, near the driver’s door.
 This can either be a hood release lever or, in some cases, a parking brake lever.
 Obviously, you won’t be pressing any of them while driving.